Stochastic nonlinear wave dynamics on compact surfaces: Introduction

-Alternatively, in the context of parabolic singular stochastic PDEs, the authors in \cite{BB} developed a functional calculus adapted to the heat semi-group on manifolds, which enabled them to build a robust and general theory for the study of singular SPDEs in a more complex geometrical setting.
+Alternatively, in the context of parabolic singular stochastic PDEs, the authors in \cite{BB} developed a functional calculus adapted to the heat semi-group on manifolds, which enabled them to build a robust and general theory for the study of singular stochastic PDEs in a more complex geometrical setting.
 Though we believe that their approach could be adapted to treat our problem, it seems that the general bound on the powers of the truncated Green function for the Laplace-Beltrami operator established in Proposition~\ref{prop-Green}, which is in the core of our proof, is new and of independent interest.
 In particular, it would prove itself useful if one wishes to extend the result of \cite{DPD} for \eqref{SQE} on compact surfaces.
 See also Remark~\ref{rk-SQE} below.

+Another contribution of this work is to extend Bourgain's invariant measure argument \cite{BO94,BO96} to the case of a singular stochastic PDE, allowing us to globalize the local result of Theorem~\ref{thm-SDNLW}.
+This argument has indeed previously been used mainly in the context of a deterministic Hamiltonian PDE with random initial data such as \eqref{NLW} considered here.
+In Section~\ref{sec-global}, we carefully detail its implementation in the presence of a singular random forcing term.

-We begin by recalling the tools that we need from spectral theory and semi-classical calculus in section~\ref{SEC:PDO}, and in particular the local description of semi-classical pseudodifferential operators given in \cite{BGT}, that we shall use extensively.
-In section~\ref{sec-proba}, after recalling the basic tools from probability theory and Euclidean quantum field theory that we need, we establish the crucial probabilistic estimates on the aforementioned stochastic objects.
-The last sections~\ref{sec-local} and~\ref{sec-global} are dedicated to the proof of the local and global well-posedness results and the invariance property of the measure $\rho_{k+1}$.
+We begin by recalling the tools that we need from spectral theory and semi-classical calculus in Section~\ref{SEC:PDO}, in particular the local description of semi-classical pseudodifferential operators given in \cite{BGT} that we shall use extensively.
+In Section~\ref{sec-proba}, after recalling the basic tools from probability theory and Euclidean quantum field theory, we establish the crucial probabilistic estimates on the aforementioned stochastic objects.
+Sections~\ref{sec-local} and~\ref{sec-global} are dedicated to the proof of the local and global well-posedness results and the invariance property of the Gibbs measure $\rho_{k+1}$.